netdata/blog/content/posts/step-by-step-tutorial.md

 ---
-title: "The step-by-step tutorial for Netdata"
+title: "Introducing Netdata's step-by-step tutorial"
-summary: "t/k"
+summary: "Health monitoring and performance troubleshooting isn't easy, but our new step-by-step tutorial will help beginners dive in faster and with more confidence."
 date: 2020-01-06
 author: "Joel Hans"
 cover: ""